bilelsgh/ranked_retrieval_cs3245/README.txt

 All the docIDs are sorted according to their weights, that is needed if we want to use optimization heuristic ( we chose the number 3 ) in the searching part.
 Finally, we write all the documents’ length in a separate file (document_lengths.txt).
 These values will be used at the query time for normalization purposes.

+For the purpose of this homework 4, we create a unigram index to facilitate free text and boolean queries.

 ## FORMAT
     In this program we use these formats :